Russians at War

 Russians at War is a 2024 documentary film, directed by Anastasia Trofimova.
-The film focuses on the perspective of Russian soldiers invading Ukraine during the ongoing Russian-Ukrainian war.
+The film focuses on the perspective of various Russian soldiers invading Ukraine during the ongoing Russian-Ukrainian war.

 The documentary had its world premiere for the film industry on September 4, 2024, and for the public on September 5, 2024 at the 81st Venice International Film Festival.
 The North American premiere for the film industry was on September 10, 2024 at the 2024 Toronto International Film Festival.
-The film was criticized as Russian propaganda by Ukraine and Ukrainian organizations, while the Toronto festival organizers defended the film as being "anti-war".
+The film was criticized as Russian propaganda by the Ukrainian government and various Ukrainian organizations, while the Toronto festival organizers defended the film as being "anti-war".
 The North American public premiere was planned for September 12.
 However, the premiere was postponed to September 17, with TIFF citing "significant threats" as reasons for the postponement.
 Toronto police were reported to be "not aware of any active threats".

 Synopsis

 Shot in a fly-on-the-wall cinéma vérité style, Russians at War follows documentarian Anastasia Trofimova as she spends months following Russian soldiers from their homes to the frontlines of occupied Ukraine, with many of her subjects revealing feelings of confusion and disillusionment with their government.

 Trofimova embedded herself with a Russian battalion, as it makes its way across eastern Ukraine, getting a rare glimpse of an often ramshackle army in a regular state of disarray.

 Trofimova takes the audience from 180 km behind the front lines where ranks are "replenished" to the trenches of the front line where the men die.
 The soldiers depicted are often volunteers who say they went to the front for various personal reasons: vague patriotism, avenging fallen friends, protecting loved ones, preventing their children from going to war in the future, or, more commonly, for money.
 Soldiers are shown drinking heavily, and sometimes note the pointlessness "of it all".
 One notes that they return back only dead.